 Proposal for new forecourt in Beverley

-Plans are to redevelop the former Evans Halshaw showroom on Swinemoor Lane into a modern, vibrant roadside convenience store and petrol forecourt, which will create new jobs and provide a new facility for people in the local area, as well as much needed electric vehicle charging points.
+Plans include developing the former Evans Halshaw showroom on Swinemoor Lane into a modern, vibrant roadside convenience store and petrol forecourt, which will create new jobs and provide a new facility for people in the local area, as well as much needed electric vehicle charging points.

 Sewell on the go Managing Director, Patrick Sewell, said:

-“As a local business that’s been around for almost 150 years, we want to be open and transparent with the local community and get their feedback before we submit a full planning application.
+“As a local business that’s been around for almost 150 years, it’s been important for us to get the views of the local community before we submitted our application, and we’ve adapted our plans as a result.

-“The plan would be for us to create a bright, modern convenience store alongside EV charge points and a filling station that’s open 24/7 for people living in the area and drivers passing by.”
+“We want to create a bright, modern convenience store alongside EV charge points and a filling station that’s open 24/7 for local people and commuters.”

 Plans include:

-If successful, plans would include closing the existing Sewell on the go site on Holme Church Lane and replacing this with the more energy efficient and modern facility.
+If successful, plans would include closing the existing Sewell on the go site on Holme Church Lane and replacing this with a more energy efficient and modern facility.

-The proposed site plan that will be submitted to the planning committee can be viewed here.
+The proposed site plan that has been submitted to the planning committee can be viewed here.

 Anyone wanting to find out more can get in touch via email: retail.team@sewellonthego.co.uk or by calling 01482 701251.